jlmc/marketplace/README.md

 ## Using environment

-This project was developed and tested with Application Server Tomcat 8
+This project was developed and tested with the servlet container Apache Tomcat 8